XKirby/en/personal_traits.md

 >
 > - *Nice!*{: .nice-color }: A familiar, ordinary creature that you can see, such as a Goomba, Koopa or Boo.
 Costs *1 FP*{: .spirit-color } per turn.
 > - *Good!*{: .good-color }: An ordinary creature.
 Costs *2 FP*{: .spirit-color } per turn.
 > - *Great!*{: .great-color }: An unusual or large target that you can see, such as a Piranha Plant, Chomp or Hothead, or an ordinary creature with copies of their equipment.
+Requires a visual aid or reference.
 Costs *3 FP*{: .spirit-color } per turn.
 > - *Wonderful!*{: .wonderful-color }: An unusual or large target, or an ordinary creature with copies of their equipment.
 Costs *4 FP*{: .spirit-color } per turn.
 > - *Excellent!*{: .excellent-color }: An extremely unusual or large target that you can see, such as a dragon or giant Blooper.
 Costs *5 FP*{: .spirit-color } per turn.
 > - *Unbelievable!*{: .unbelievable-color }: A creature that you have no visual reference for, which may not even exist; it can even be extremely unusual or large.
 Costs *6 FP*{: .spirit-color } per turn.